One of the most prevalent Animal Stereotypes

 - In The Wizard of Oz, crows come from miles around to eat the corn in the Scarecrow's field and mock him.

 - Lord Commander Mormont's raven in A Song of Ice and Fire regularly begs for corn by name.
+Also, one of the books is called A Feast for Crows - in reference to carrion, not corn.

 — Bones.
 Which is partly true.
 Most commonly Stock Femur Bones